 Content marketing isn’t easy.
-In fact, every new day means that it becomes a bit more difficult to get your content in front of the right audience: Ever-changing algorithms on SoMe and Google, tighter spam filters, competitors upping their game… The list goes on and fight for attention is on.
+In fact, every new day means that it becomes a bit more difficult to get your content in front of the right audience: Ever-changing algorithms on SoMe and Google, tighter spam filters, and competitors upping their game… The list goes on and the fight for attention is on.

 So how can you make your content stand out?
-Most marketers auto-response would be to market louder by increasing budgets and making more noisy creatives that your audience simply can’t avoid.
+Most marketers’ auto-response would be to market louder by increasing budgets and making more noisy creatives that your audience simply can’t avoid.
 The flipsides here are increased costs and annoyance with your brand.

-So, how about walking a different path when driving attention to your content.
+So, how about walking a different path when driving attention to your content?

 “When everybody zigs, zag.”

 This quote by Stephen Anderson is more relevant than ever.
 Getting your content to stand out is a core challenge and differentiating starts with being able to do something different from what others do.
 The world doesn’t need another cooking channel on YouTube or another blog on cryptocurrency.
-It will just drown in the red content ocean.
-Rather you need to stand out with how you tell your story, the audience you want to tell it to or even better: A combination of the two above mentioned.
+It will just drown in the red-content ocean.
+Rather you need to stand out with how you tell your story, the audience you want to tell it to, or even better: A combination of the two above-mentioned.

 Method 1: Dive deeper into your niche